 On June 20th, the PHHS GME Office will email each trainee their user ID and temporary password.
 At that time, you will be given access to Pathways, which host all of PHHS online training modules.
 ALL training modules must be completed prior to June 29th in order to be cleared to start July 1st.
 A lot of the training modules are timed, so please ensure you spend the appropriate amount of time in each module otherwise you will not receive credit and you will need to redo the module

 When do I get my UT Southwestern (UTSW) logon ID so I can log on to the UTSW intranet?

 You will receive your logon ID most likely on the last day of orientation, June 29.

 Where and when is EPIC training?

-EPIC training for Internal Medicine interns has been scheduled for Wednesday, June 22.
-You have been assigned to either a morning training session (7–11 a.m.) or an afternoon training session (Noon–4 p.m.).
+EPIC training for Internal Medicine interns has been scheduled for Monday, June 25.
+You will be assigned to either a morning training session (7–11 a.m.) or an afternoon training session (noon–4 p.m.).
 Specific assignments and the training location will be forwarded to you by Elizabeth Ponce from the Parkland GME Office.
-The majority of the training you get on EPIC during the designated day of intern orientation week will count for Clements University Hospital as well.
+The majority of the training you get on EPIC during the designated day of intern orientation week will count for William P. Clements Jr. University Hospital as well.
 Any additional EPIC training required for Clements University Hospital will occur as a separate lecture during the IM orientation week.